DIY virus protection: Hong Kongers making own masks amid shortages

 Judy, a 73-year-old out shopping in the district of Wanchai, was spotted in a homemade mask.
 "I found the material -- my handkerchief, and some non-woven fabric -- and I combined them and used some wire for the top, and some elastic," she told AFP, declining to give her surname.

-While Hong Kong's economy reels, the business has been brisk on one street in the working-class Sham Shui Po district that boasts many fabric and tailoring shops.
-A colorful array of cloth masks hangs outside many of the cramped storefronts as shoppers haggle over the din of whirring sewing machines.
+While Hong Kong's economy reels, business has been brisk on one street in the working-class Sham Shui Po district that boasts many fabric and tailoring shops.
+A colourful array of cloth masks hangs outside many of the cramped storefronts as shoppers haggle over the din of whirring sewing machines.

 Elase Wong, a tailor, said she was giving away her face mask sewing design.
 "Some people couldn't buy any masks...
 So if they can make them themselves, that would be great," she told AFP.